informalsystems/hermes/docs/architecture/adr-012-ibc-relayer-v2.md

 official releases of the Hermes relayer do not expose the CLI to be accidentally used by relayer operators.

-## Future development plans toward relayer v2
+## Development plan toward relayer v2

 To progress the relayer v1.5 MVP toward relayer v2, there are several key milestones that we need to reach: